wulfdewolf/OpenInformationSystemsGroup1/README.md

 ### Shutting down:

-To stop the script from running press control + c.
+To stop the script from running press ctrl+c.

 ### Usage: